Laboratory Training 3

 Conditional statements can be nested within each other.
 For example, It is necessary to enter x and output the following messages "left" if x < 0, "inside" if 0 ≤ x ≤ 1 and "right" if x > 1.
 The input and checking code can be as follows:

-double x; cin >> x; if (x < 0) cout << "left"; else if (x <= 1) cout << "inside"; else cout << "right";
+double x; cin >> x;if (x < 0) cout << "left";else if (x <= 1) cout << "inside";else cout << "right";

 To avoid confusion in this case, it is also advisable to use braces:

-double x; cin >> x; if (x < 0) { cout << "left"; } else { if (x <= 1) { cout << "inside"; } else { cout << "right"; } }
+double x; cin >> x;if (x < 0) { cout << "left"; }else {if (x <= 1) { cout << "inside"; }else { cout << "right"; } }

-Typical mistakes of beginners are the placement of the condition after else
+Typical mistakes of beginners are the placement of the condition after else (syntax

 error), as well as the unnecessary checking of a condition that has already been checked:

-if (x < 0) { cout << "left"; } else { if (x >= 0 && x <= 1) { cout << "inside"; } else { if (x > 1) { cout << "right"; } } }
+if (x < 0) { cout << "left"; }else {if (x >= 0 && x <= 1) { cout << "inside"; }else {if (x > 1) { cout << "right"; } } }

 You should avoid unnecessary actions in the program.